jessicawyz/tp/docs/DeveloperGuide.md

 ### Conclusion

 These descriptions provide an overview of the exam management features, their purposes, and how they are implemented in the system.
 They also include sequence diagrams illustrating the interactions between the user and the system for each feature.
-For further details or clarification, please refer to the system documentation or contact the development team.
+For further details or clarification, please contact the development team.

 --------------------------------------------------------------------------------------------------------------------